 If there is evidence of water in the oil (rusty bearings and gears; the oil having a creamy white appearance; oil level too high) carefully inspect the bearings and gears.
 If in doubt about the condition of a part, replace it.
 The oil quantity is 14 fluid ounces, do not overfill.
 Note: The gears and bearings are available only as pressed together sets.

 - D) After replacing parts as required, (if any) reassemble the gearcase.
 The two smaller gears and the oil should be in the lower case, the output gear will be with the cover.
-As you lower the cover onto the lower case, cover will have to be moved closer to the second gear after the output gear has cleared the second gear top bearing. - E) After the case is together, and the locating pins are secure in both ends, replace all cap screws.
+As you lower the cover onto the lower case, cover will have to be moved closer to the second gear after the output gear has cleared the second gear top bearing. - E) After the case is together, and the locating pins are secure in both ends, replace all cap screws

 Note: If the gearcase cover was replaced, the replacement part MAY HAVE BEEN shipped with a certain number of shims.
-The number of shims used must match the number on the gearcase cover.
-If the replacement part does not have a number written on the cover, and no shims were shipped with it, do not use ANY shims.
+The number of shims used must match the number written on the gearcase cover.
+If there was no number on the cover, and no shims with the part, do not use any shims.
 Do not use the old shims.